Specimen Perch Fishing In Wales

 Recommended venues for BIG Welsh Perch:

 Did you know Fishing in Wales has a YouTube channel??
-With over 40 game, coarse and sea fishing videos ready to watch, we will be uploading many more videos showcasing the best of Welsh angling over the coming months.
-So why not SUBSCRIBE HERE to keep up to date with video content as it lands…
+With lots of game, coarse and sea fishing videos all ready to watch, showcasing the best of Welsh angling.
+So why not SUBSCRIBE HERE to keep up to date with our video content as it lands…